 Most departments provide their own guidance on referencing; there is more than one system used around the University, so it is important that you follow your department's guidelines, where available.
 Usually, this information features in the departmental Undergraduate Handbook.
-If there is no guidance available from your department, read the guide to referencing on mySkills.
+If there is no guidance available from your department, our Talent Development Centre can help.

-Learning how to paraphrase correctly
+• Learning how to paraphrase correctly